 In sum, my arguments for doing early spay/neuter are:

-- I have had NO problems with any of my kittens who were early s/n.
-None have died on the table or from complications later; no growth plate fractures, no blocked urinary tracts
+- I have had NO problems with any of my kittens that can be attributed to early s/n.
+None have died on the table from complications later; no blocked urinary tracts; no stunted growth

 - I don't have to worry about BYB's.
 Those people don't contact me